vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_commands_code.md

 VkCommandPoolCreateInfo commandPoolInfo = {};
 ```

 By doing that ` = {}` thing, we are letting the compiler initialize the entire struct to zero.
 This is critical, as in general Vulkan structs will have their defaults set in a way that 0 is relatively safe.
-By doing that, we make sure we dont leave unitialized data in the struct.
+By doing that, we make sure we don't leave unitialized data in the struct.

 We set queueFamilyIndex to the _graphicsQueueFamily that we grabbed before.
 This means that the command pool will create commands that are compatible with any queue of that "graphics" family.